 A Trusted Authority on Medical Malpractice for the Last 40 Years

-Protecting the rights of patients in Washington, D.C., and West Virginia
+Medical malpractice lawyers protecting the rights of patients in Washington, D.C., and West Virginia

 When seeking medical treatment, you expect to receive the best care possible.
 Unfortunately, that is not always the case.
 Many people suffer serious injury or even die as a result of medical errors.
 Healthcare providers, including doctors, dentists, nurses, and other medical staff, must be held accountable for injuries to patients due to medical malpractice or negligence.